U.S., Asia, Caribbean top trending travel destinations

-NEW YORK With air fares to Europe climbing, Americans seem to be interested in traveling in their own country this summer or could be heading to Asia and the Caribbean, new figures shows.
+NEW YORK With air fares to Europe climbing, Americans seem to be interested in travelling in their own country this summer or could be heading to Asia and the Caribbean, new figures shows.

 Online searches for U.S. destinations on the metasearch engine KAYAK have risen by as much as 22 percent, while searches for top European cities have slumped as airline prices to Europe have risen since last year.